Rosa di Marco: Departure and death

 The di Marcos remained with the show as a unit until 2000, when the new executive producer, John Yorke, decided to cull the majority of the family.
 All except Beppe (Michael Greco) and his son Joe (Jake Kyprianou) were written out.
 They were reportedly "slaughtered because of a shortage of ideas for what to do with them".
 A source allegedly told The Mirror: "It is always unpleasant having to say goodbye to people who have given loyal service to the show for a number of years.
 But John Yorke feels it is time to make his mark on the show.
 Every new producer likes to do the same.
 John wants to introduce a new family later this year and felt the di Marcos had nowhere else to go.
 Their storylines were beginning to feel tired, and that is a good time to make such a drastic change...there is a lot of sympathy for actress Louise Jameson, because her character was two-dimensional from the start.
 Nagging, moaning mums are not viewer-friendly.
 There was nothing sexy or appealing about Rosa, through no fault of Louise."

 However, an official BBC spokesperson at the time commented: "These changes…are just part of [John Yorke's] plans to revamp the series and give it a new look."
 The cuts paved the way for the arrival of the "hugely popular" Slater family.
 Beppe and Joe remained until 2002, when they were axed too.
 Jameson said she was "absolutely gutted" about getting axed from EastEnders.
 She commented: "I'll really miss Rosa.
 It's like parting from a lover.
 I can't help thinking that she's not quite played out.
 A fling would have been nice with Frank, or even Roy when he was on Viagra and rampant."
+Years later, Jameson complained about how exit was handled, saying that she was "annoyed" by the way it was announced, adding "I was only told the night before it appeared in the papers.
+I thought they could have run it by me first so I could tell my family.
+It wasn't respectful."